Shad0wB1ade/Solar-Expansion-Lang/README.md

 3. Make sure to use the latest version of my mod and forge before reporting any issue.
 4. Add a crashlog if the game crashed or a log if it didn't.
 5. Please use pastebin.com for crashlogs and logs.
+6. Please be sure to include proper information about what were you doing?
+What was supposed to happen?
+What went wrong?

 Modpacks
 ===============